alexKleider/phInfo/README.md

             Suggest `rpi` or `pi-1` (something short)
             Once done editing the Hostname, use down arrow.
         N2 Wi-fi                   Enter SSID and passphrase
-            Please enter SSID, use down arrow when done.
-            (We'll be changing this later anyway.)
-I use 'pi security'.
+            (Can be ignored.
+We'll be changing this later anyway.)
-        N3 Network interface names Enable/Disable predictable network interface names 'YES' seems a reasonable option.
-(We'll be changing these.)
+        N3 Network interface names Enable/Disable predictable network interface names (No need for action here.)
     3. Boot Options         Configure options for start-up B1 Desktop / CLI            Choose whether to boot into a desktop environment or the command line B1 Console           Text console, requiring user to login